nimiq/developer-center/learn/validator-trust-score.md

 ### Liveliness

-Liveness measures how often a validator is online and selected to produce blocks.
-We want validators to be active because it ensures that the network runs smoothly and securely.
+The Liveness factor measures how often a validator is online and selected to produce blocks.
+We want validators to be active because it ensures the network runs smoothly and securely.
+Validators that are frequently online and producing blocks receive a higher score, promoting consistent participation and reliability.

 #### Why Liveness